TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/39 - Malachi/Malachi 3/Malachi 3.16.md

 ---

-Then they that feared Jehovah spake one with another; and Jehovah hearkened, and heard, and a book of remembrance was written before him, for them that feared Jehovah, and that thought upon his name.
+Then those who feared Yahweh spoke one with another; and Yahweh listened, and heard, and a book of memory was written before him, for those who feared Yahweh, and who honored his name.